muraliDomda/CucumberUIandApi/README.md

-Cucumber Selenium and RestAssured Framework
+h2.Cucumber Selenium and RestAssured Framework
 This is a test automation framework built using Cucumber, Selenium, and RestAssured.
 The framework enables you to write and execute automated tests for both web and API applications.

 Features